watir/watirbook/installation/windows.md

 Let's install Watir, finally.
 It is also done from the command line, the command is `gem install watir`.
 I prefer to add `--no-ri --no-rdoc` options, because I do not use either ri (Ruby Index) or RDoc (Ruby Documentation), and it cuts installation time to one third.
 So, if you want ri or Rdoc, use `gem install watir`, else use `gem install watir --no-ri --no-rdoc`.

-Watir gem (the whole Watir project got named after this gem) can also drive Internet Explorer.
+Watir gem (the whole Watir project got named after this gem) can drive Internet Explorer.
 It has better Internet Explorer support than watir-webdriver gem.
 Install it with `gem install watir --no-ri --no-rdoc`.

     >gem install watir --no-ri --no-rdoc
     (...)